Comcast gains unconditional EU antitrust approval to buy Sky

-BRUSSELS (Reuters) - EU antitrust regulators have given the green light to U.S. cable company Comcast’s (CMCSA.O) plan to acquire European pay-TV group Sky (SKYB.L) without demanding concessions.
+BRUSSELS (Reuters) - EU antitrust regulators have given the green light to U.S. cable company Comcast’s plan to acquire European pay-TV group Sky without demanding concessions.

 The European Commission said the deal did not raise any competition concerns, confirming a Reuters story last week.